Coalgebraic $K$-theory: The comparison maps on the Sweedler dual of an algebra

 It can be useful to reinterpret the functor $(-)^*\colon (\coMod_{A^\circ})^\op\rightarrow \Mod_{(A^\circ)^*}$ using the identification of \cref{prop: locally finite modules as comodules}.
 Recall that the linear dual of a left $A$-module $M$ with action $\lambda\colon A\otimes M\rightarrow M$ defines a right $A$-module structure on $M^*$ with action:

 where the last arrow is induced by evaluation on $A$.
 This assignment defines a functor $(-)^*\colon {}_A\Mod^\op \rightarrow \Mod_A$ that fits in the commutative diagram:

 The unlabeled vertical arrow is the restriction of scalars along $\eta_A\colon A\rightarrow A^{\circ *}$.
-In general, the linear dual of a locally finite module needs not to be locally finite.
+In general, the linear dual of a locally finite module need not be locally finite.
 However, there is an adjunction:

 where for a right $A$-module $M$: We can identity $M^\circ$ as the largest locally finite (left) $A$-submodule of $M^*$ \cite[1.7.2]{newtak}.
 In general, the left adjoint is only right exact, but it is exact if we restrict to finitely generated right $A$-modules for a commutative Noetherian $k$-algebra $A$ \cite[1.7.4]{newtak}.